Squarespace pricing 2025: how much will it cost to build a website?

 Does Squarespace have a free plan?

 Squarespace isn’t a free website builder, but you can test out the platform with its 14-day free trial.
-During the free trial, you’ll have access to most premium features, as well as customisable templates, so you can create a website to your exact requirements without spending a penny.
+During the free trial, you’ll have access to most premium features, such as its guided AI builder and customisable templates, so you can create a website that meets your exact requirements without spending a penny.

 When testing Squarespace myself, I found the free trial provided everything I needed to build a website from scratch.
 Plus, I didn’t need to supply credit card information in order to sign up.